 - Show a continuing interest in the new employee.

-Evaluating the Probationary Period
+Evaluating Employee’s Probationary Period

 The probationary period lasts 180 days.
 This is a critical period for the supervisor to assess the new employee.
-By the end of the probationary period the supervisor should be confident that the right hiring decision was/was not made.
+By the end of the probationary period, the supervisor should be confident that the right hiring decision was/was not made.
 The supervisor will also be confident that the employee meets the essential functions and requirements of the job.

 Extending the Probationary Period – by Exception Only

 The employee’s probationary period is not to be extended, except for extraordinary circumstances.
 Any extension is to be approved by Human Resources prior to the end of the probationary period and before it is communicated to the employee.
 The request is to be submitted to Human Resources in writing.
 If approved, a Personnel Action Form (PAF) will be completed by the supervisor and submitted to Human Resources stating the extended duration.